-Adeola Ogunsemi is an experienced oil and gas professional with 17 years of industry experience out of his total 20 years work experience.
-He is currently the Chief Financial Officer of Oando Energy Resources, a leading African exploration and production company, listed on the TSX in Canada and has been with the company and its subsidiary for more than 6 years.
-He was with BP America for 5 years, rising to become Assistant Controller.
+Adeola Ogunsemi is an experienced oil and gas professional.
+He is currently the Chief Financial Officer of Oando Energy Resources, a leading African exploration and production company, previously listed on the TSX in Canada.
+He was with BP America, rising to become Assistant Controller.

-Before joining BP America, he worked for Northern Illinois Gas in Chicago, USA, for 4 years, the Chicagoland Chamber of Commerce and Midas International in Chicago, USA.
+Before joining BP America, he worked for Northern Illinois Gas in Chicago, USA, the Chicagoland Chamber of Commerce and Midas International in Chicago, USA.